 Fondren is Jackson’s crown jewel, reinventing itself – and the city – one person at a time.
 As the arts district of Jackson, Mississippi, Fondren is the hub of artistic expression through music and visual arts and boasts unique owner-operated boutiques and over two-dozen locally owned restaurants, bars, coffee shops and bakeries (see our directory of shops and dining).

 Each week, the neighborhood is a buzz with activities like concerts, art openings, group fitness opportunities, book signings, food tastings and more.
-Sign up for our weekly email and never miss a thing!
+Sign up for our email and never miss a thing!

 The area we call Fondren is from Woodrow Wilson Avenue to the south, Northside Drive to the north, the ICR Railroad line to the west and I-55 to the east (area map).
 Our downtown historic district was recently listed on the National Register of Historic Places by the National Park Service.
 Fondren is three miles from downtown Jackson is and is bordered by the LeFleur East and Greater Belhaven neighborhoods.

 Though many individuals and groups have been a part of the revitalization and renewal, the neighborhood has been preserved and greatly enhanced by Fondren Renaissance.